Black sheep of the family, The

 And you’ll find the black sheep loves his dad far better than the rest

-Frederick Jester Barnes (1885-1938), son of a Birmingham butcher, was the original singer of Give me the Moonlight and On Mother Kelly’s Doorstep.
-The song which rapidly propelled him to fame was The Black Sheep of the Family which he started singing in 1907.
+Frederick Jester Barnes (1885-1938), son of a Birmingham butcher, was the original singer of both Give me the Moonlight and On Mother Kelly’s Doorstep.
+However, the song which rapidly propelled him to fame was The Black Sheep of the Family which he started singing in 1907.

 Fred was a flamboyant character and was as close to being an out gay man as was possible at the time (homosexuality was, of course, illegal).
 The song clearly expresses something of his experience as a gay man.